exercism/v3/languages/java/reference/exercise-concepts/matrix.md

 ## General

 - Class: define a class to resolve the problem
-- Constructors: initalizing values when object is created
+- Constructors: initializing values when object is created
 - Methods: define methods to expose functionalities
-- Argument: the method should take the input as argument
+- Argument: constructor and methods takes values as arguments
-- Strings: input of the class method is a `String`
+- Strings: input of problem is a `String`
 - Integer: work with integer values
 - Assignment: assign some objects to local variables
 - Variables: define references to structures